top of page

 Our Work

-• The Species Recovery Trust is supporting surveys in Cloud forest to record the endemic species, as well as DNA sequencing and taxonomic work.
+• The Species Recovery Trust is supporting surveys by St Helena National Trust in Cloud forest to record the endemic species, as well as DNA sequencing and taxonomic work.

 • Surveys and taxonomic work have discovered three new spider species to science from St Helena.